 Another potential disadvantage of owning solar instead of leasing, it is possible that by the time you start to break even on your investment (5-10 years down the road), and by the time you sell your home down the road, those solar panels may start to become outdated compared to new solar technology.
 Technology is always changing and improving.
 This is another reason why Solar companies might persuade a home owner to purchase solar instead of lease.
 If leasing, the solar company will be required to remove the solar panels at the end of the lease allowing the home owner to "start fresh" with the new and improved systems out there, and the solar company is stuck with the outdated panels.

 In short, if you plan to sell your home within 5-10 years, buying solar will likely not be a financially sound decision since purchasing solar is so expensive that you may not break even for many many years.
 The exception to this, again, is if you are wealthy with money to burn.
 Otherwise, it would be wise to make sure you will be living in the home for the long haul before purchasing the system.
-If don't plan on living in your home for a long time, and your utility bills are high, leasing solar would likely be your better option.
+If you don't plan on living in your home for a long time, and your utility bills are really high, leasing solar would likely be your better option.

 Simply put, leasing solar is the new norm.
 There are no up-front costs, and you start saving money on day one.
 Most Solar companies offer installation for free when choosing to lease.
 Although the yearly returns may not be as high as when you own the solar system, one can still expect to save on average 30%-60% depending on the size of solar system, lease program offered, and your personal usage.